tomerp/observer-logs-web-view/HOW_THIS_WORKS.md

 - Seed events set `seed: true`; the UI avoids autoscroll during seed to prevent jumpiness.
 - Backpressure: clients receive messages best-effort; if a client is slow, messages may be dropped by the browser.
 Server sends small JSON frames.
 - Memory: all data is in-memory; restart clears buffers and stats.
+- WS keep-alive pings (25s) reduce idle disconnects.
+- Timestamps are parsed as server-local to avoid timezone skew in metrics.

 ### Extensibility
 - Add new analytics by updating `stats.ts` and sending extra fields in `StatsSnapshot`.